leodevbro/vscode-blockman/README.md

     // ...
     "editor.inlayHints.enabled": false,
     "editor.guides.indentation": false, // new API for indent guides.
-The old one is: "editor.renderIndentGuides": false, "editor.guides.bracketPairs": false, // new advanced indent guides (This does not turn off editor.bracketPairColorization)
+The old one is: "editor.renderIndentGuides": false, "editor.guides.bracketPairs": false, // advanced indent guides (But only for brackets) (This does not turn off editor.bracketPairColorization)
     "editor.wordWrap": "off",
     "diffEditor.wordWrap": "off",